top of page

 Our background

-The Tocqueville Network is the 2.0 version and independence of the Dutch branch of the Common Sense Society.
-It is thus a new idea, but with the advantage of years of practical experience.
-Think of organising discussions and networking events with writers such as Martin Sommer, Josse de Voogd and Rod Dreher, and professors such as Lex Hoogduin, Gabriël van den Brink, Stefan Kolev, Lucas Bergkamp, Frank Pieke, Ulrike Ackermann, Patricia Commun, Govert Buijs, Mattias Desmet and Olaf Sleijpen.
+The Tocqueville Network is the 2.0 version and independent successor to the Dutch branch of the Common Sense Society.
+It is therefore a new initiative, but one that benefits from many years of practical experience.
+This includes organising discussions and events with writers such as Martin Sommer, Josse de Voogd and Rod Dreher, as well as professors and academics including Lex Hoogduin, Gabriël van den Brink, Stefan Kolev, Lucas Bergkamp, Frank Pieke, Ulrike Ackermann, Patricia Commun, Govert Buijs, Mattias Desmet and Olaf Sleijpen.

-The Tocqueville Network finds inspiration for its principles in Alexis de Tocqueville, the most profound thinker on modern democracy.
-Like him, we stand for liberty, human dignity and democracy.
-In doing so, we are a caring and principled friend of modern democracy, but we do not take more specific political positions.
+The Tocqueville Network draws inspiration for its principles from Alexis de Tocqueville, the foremost thinker on modern democracy.
+Like him, we stand for freedom, human dignity and democracy.
+In this way, we see ourselves as a thoughtful friend of modern democracy: guided by principles, but not bound to political positions.

 Tocqueville_Network_Logo_1_edited_edited_edited.png